Kalimuthu-Velappan/SONIC-DOCS/system/in-memory-logging.md

 - NA

 ### 1.1.4 Warm/fast/cold Boot Requirements
-- All the In-Memory logs should be saved into the disk before the reboot.
+- When user initiates the system reboot, all the In-Memory logs should be saved into the disk before it goes for reboot.

 # 2 Design
 ## 2.1 Overview